Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/admin_monitoring_intro/auto_expand_catalog.md

 ---

-    title: Automatic  catalog expansion
+    title: "Automatic  catalog expansion"
-    linkTitle: Automatic  catalog expansion
+    linkTitle: "Automatic  catalog expansion"
-    weight: 300
+    weight: 290

----
-The<span class="italic_in_para"> auto-expand </span>catalog option lets you enlarge the catalog by a preset percentage when an alert is sent that the catalog is reaching its threshold.
+---The auto-expand catalog option lets you enlarge the catalog by a preset percentage when an alert is sent that the catalog is reaching its threshold.
 Additionally you can indicate a script to execute if this expanded limit is exceeded.

 ## Overview